RaresCraciun/pdf_literature_analyser/README.md

 # pdf_literature_analyser
-Ath the moment this tool automates the detection of hardware (Crazyflie versions, decks, sensors) and software (ROS, Crazyswarm, Simulators) within PDF academic papers using regex-based pattern matching.
+At the moment this tool automates the detection of hardware (Crazyflie versions, decks, sensors) and software (ROS, Crazyswarm, Simulators) within PDF academic papers using regex-based pattern matching.

 This tool can be adapted easily to other topics of interest.